adnanZe/Javascript-Control-Structures/README.md

+# Javascript-Control-Structures-SIIT

-# Javascript-Control-Structures-SIIT-
+# Challenge week 4

 REQUIREMENTS:

 Using control structures (if, for, while), do the following:

 1. display in the console the numbers from 1 to 20